BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

     analyze_document_frequency()
 ```

-&gt; Note on Code Source: This code started with the Python script in Alchemy of Tomes [Fisher (2020)], which does not work in the latest Python versions.
+> Note on Code Source: This code started with the Python script in Alchemy of Tomes [Fisher (2020)], which does not work in the latest Python versions.
 We used Gemini (Google AI) to update this script.

 # Create the Dictionary File